 - Find a safe space.
 If an incident has just happened try and find somewhere they feel safe.
 If this isn't possible and they are scared or fearful you should call the emergency services on 999.

 - Listen.
 Just taking the time to listen to someone and talk about what has happened can help.
 These six active listening tips might help you support them.
 Published on Oct 4, 2015 Based on the Samaritans guidelines for active listening

 - Give options.
 When they have finished talking ask them if they are okay to talk through some possible options and next steps.

-- Welfare Support Service: An advisor can talk through the University's procedures, how to make a complaint and what support is available, in confidence.
+- Wellbeing Support Service: An advisor can talk through the University's procedures, how to make a complaint and what support is available, in confidence.